-- In case of a central control, operation ON/OFF can be done separately by each zone.
+• In case of a central control, operation ON/OFF can be done separately by each zone.
 (In this case, zone interlocked setting must be kept as the factory setting (17.
-08. 01).) - Structure without a remote controller cannot be accepted because the remote controller group is controlled within a VKM-G(M) model.
-(Ve-up controller, central control controller)
+08. 01).)

 \ Alteration of set temperature and independent ventilation operation cannot be performed from a central device.